freejool/Classify-AD/readme.md

 ```

 to run scripts:
-- root dir should be containing BCT(a toolbox) and Connectivity(brain correlation matrix) like above.
+- make sure that BCT (Brain Connectivity Toolbox) and the code to be exec are added to path
-- corresponding paths strings in code should be modified.
+- there is a 'path.json' file in the path